 Technically, Doom Eternal is absolutely in line with the rest of the production.
 While showing the sign of the time on consoles, with some streaming texture problems and a not exceptional level of detail, the game remains anchored at 60 FPS also on Xbox One S, making the visual compromise justified.
 Net of this, the show that moves on the screen is definitely fascinating in the cruel fresco he paints before our eyes.
 Id Software mixes the brutal dark of the most nefarious horror meanders of hell with strong fantasy, sci-fi and cyberpunk grafts, in a unique and bewitching mix that shows glimpses and panoramas difficult to forget.
 The glance is always satisfying, as are the particle and volumetric effects that plague the screen and fill our eyes.
 Excellent also the design of the enemies and supporting actors as well as the construction of the architectures and the game world, which plays again with that union between old and new in a coherent way, also showing in this sense the most old-school and arcade face of production, without forgetting to offer new horizons.
 The excellent sound design melts like hot metal amazing soundtrack that supports us every moment.

 Doom Eternal is an orgy of blood, sweat and all other body fluids that can come to mind.
 Entering the bloody spiers of the game by id Software means immersing yourself in a bath of bowels and chilling screams, a riot of magniloquent violence that hits the heart like a sharp bullet.
-Despite not having yet put his hand on the Battlemode and therefore on the online features, Doom Eternal shows himself a title complete and finished even only for the public who only looks at the single player experience, which is and will be the main dish of this production.
+Despite not having yet put his hand on the Battlemode and therefore on the online features, Doom Eternal shows himself a title complete and finished even just for the public who only looks at the single player experience, which is and will be the main dish of this production.
 Honorable mention also to an excellent soundtrack, which accompanies the angry fury of the Slayer with the roaring sound metal, making the ferocious rhythm that unleashes the adrenaline and makes our blood boil while we grind our teeth during the course of the demonic mass extermination that awaits us.
 Doom Eternal arrives during this first quarter of 2020 and it is already one of the undisputed protagonists of this yearas well as in the Old and New Testaments, in the scriptures of video games there will be a before and after Doom Eternal.
 So welcome the messiah of the shooters.